Lokankara/Quiz/src/main/resources/quiz-set_1.md

 **Explanation:**
 Patching database software is correct.
 AWS manages tasks like patching database software for managed services such as Amazon RDS, reducing the operational burden on customers.
 Customize your code is incorrect.
 AWS does not manage or customize application code; this is the responsibility of the customer.
 Taking backups of databases is correct.
-AWS automates database backups for managed services like RDS, ensuring data durability and recovery options.
+AWS automates database backups for managed services like RDS, ensuring data durability and recovery answers.
 Design schema of your data is incorrect.
 AWS does not design database schemas; this is the responsibility of the customer.

 ---